-This Is the Best Time to Sell a House in 2021—How to Get Yours Ready
+This Is the Best Time to Sell a House—How to Get Yours Ready

 Three easy projects to bring your home’s value way up.